Skip to content Skip to sidebar Skip to footer

 Sengon for plywood.

-One of sengon utilization is to make plywood.
-Sengon plywood offer many advantages; it is lightweight, durable, inexpensive and quite strong.
-The plywood construction can increase the strength of wood be 3 than the solid wood panel board.
-With proper gluing the plywood will be stronger than bare core or laminated wood.
-The plywood can be marketed with higher price then the bare core.
+One of sengon utilizations is to make plywood.
+Sengon plywood offers many advantages; it is lightweight, durable, inexpensive, and quite strong.
+The plywood construction can increase the strength by 3 than the solid wood panel board.
+With proper gluing, the plywood will be stronger than bare core or laminated wood.
+The plywood can be marketed at a higher price than the bare core.

-To make the plywood we need the better quality wood.
-The wood to make the plywood must be straight and quite big in diameter ( 60 cm up).
-The wood is sliced with rotary slicer to make veneer.
-The veneer layers then are dried and glued to make the plywood.
-At least 3 layers of veneer needed to produce plywood.
-With cross banding lamination the wood will have equal power to the length and width.
-The plywood change the timber that has varies properties becomes more uniform, strong and versatile.
-The plywood construction also reduce the risk of splitting and puncture to produce the rigid and high impact resistant.
+To make the plywood, we need better-quality wood.
+The wood to make the plywood must be straight and quite big in diameter (60 cm up).
+The wood is sliced with a rotary slicer to make veneer.
+The veneer layers are then dried and glued to make the plywood.
+At least 3 layers of veneer are needed to produce plywood.
+With cross-banding lamination, the wood will have equal strength in length and width.
+The plywood changes the timber that has varying properties and becomes more uniform, strong, and versatile.
+The plywood construction also reduces the risk of splitting and puncture to produce the rigid and high impact resistance.
 See our previous article: plywood for wood panel.

 Sengon plywood is marketed with various thicknesses.
-The standard size are : 6mm, 9 mm, 12 mm, 15 mm or 18 mm.
-The sengon plywood can be sold for panel products that do not require the good wood appearance such as: core board, back panel, drawer box and support panels for furniture or to make the panel for low end furniture.
+The standard sizes are 6 mm, 9 mm, 12 mm, 15 mm, or 18 mm.
+The sengon plywood can be sold for panel products that do not require the good wood appearance, such as core board, back panel, drawer box, and support panels for furniture, or to make the panel for low-end furniture.

-A beauty wood can be laminated at the face and back to produce plywood boards with better looked.
-Meranti, mahogany, mindi or other nice wood can be used as the ace to increase the value of the plywood.
-The panel can be use to make top panel, side panels, front drawer at the cabinets, tables and other wood product. furniture.
-It could be better choice instead of the solid panel because it is lightweight, relatively inexpensive with strength and looked is very similar to the solid wood boards.
-As engineering products, plywood sengon is also relatively more stable and have uniform properties compared with solid wood panel.
+A beauty wood can be laminated at the face and back to produce plywood boards with a better look.
+Meranti, mahogany, mindi, or other nice wood can be used as the ace to increase the value of the plywood.
+The panel can be used to make top panels, side panels, and front drawers at the cabinets, tables, and other wood products.
+It could be a better choice instead of the solid panel because it is lightweight, relatively inexpensive with strength, and looks very similar to the solid wood boards.
+As engineering products, plywood sengon is also relatively more stable and has uniform properties compared with solid wood panels.

 1. As with all types of furniture, there are many different qualities of wood furniture to meet your individual needs and budget.
 The majority of the furniture you see today is a combination of solid wood and real wood veneer.